 - Leaves are a good indicator of the health of the tree/shrub.
 In general, curled, spotted, pimpled, or discolored leaves are symptoms of stress, disease, or an insect infestation.
 Be forewarned that species such as Cornus spp. (dogwoods) and Aesculus spp. (buckeyes) tend to suffer more frequently from stress and disease, especially in the warmer months.
 Early leaf fall in these species does not mean the trees are dying; this is simply a drought-survival adaptation.

-- Many native species are host plants for moths and butterflies, in addition to wasps, flies and midges.
+- Many native species are host plants for moths, butterflies, wasps, flies, and midges.
 Nibbled foliage can be a sign that the native plants are providing a valuable food/nesting source to wildlife.

 Specific Issues with Type of Tree/Shrub Sizes:

 - Ball and Burlap (BB) – Typically large specimens measured by caliper or ball size, e.g. 1.5” or 36”.

 - Balls should be tightly held together with little to no weeds growing out of the burlap.